oculardexterity/buzzard-plinth-dungeon/README.md

 Connect via command-line telnet connection.

 ## Updates
 There is geography!
-Move around like this:
+Do stuff like this:

+	!mylocation
+	DUNGEON ADMIN: You are currently in "Lobby"
+	!describe here
+	This dungeon is empty apart from you.
 	!move forward
 	!turn left
+	!turn left
 	!move forward
-	etc.
+	DUNGEON ADMIN: You entered Lobby.
+	DUNGEON ADMIN: This dungeon is empty apart from you.

 You can bump people off

 	!kill Tony
+	DUNGEON ADMIN: You killed Tony.
+That's mean.

 And revive them:

 	!resuscitate Tony
+	DUNGEON ADMIN: You've brought Tony back to life.
+What a blessing.

 - There are now two bots.
 (You will have to find where they are.)